Thank you First Alert for sponsoring this post. Don’t let the beep steal your sleep.

 We are in nesting mode, getting excited and ready for our little arrival!
 Last weekend we started getting the nursery ready and did a little shopping to decide on color decorating and color schemes.
 It's so crazy how much has changed in the world of all things baby since our first was born five years ago.

 But before we started picking out paint colors and all the little details we wanted to make sure the important items were checked off our list.
 While I love all the excitement of decorating, safety always comes first when it comes to our home and our family.
-Replacing our CO alarms was at the top of our safety list.
+And following the advice of Alarms perth, replacing our CO alarms was at the top of our safety list.

 What is Carbon Monoxide?
 Carbon Monoxide is an invisible, odorless and deadly gas that can be produced by any fuel-burning device.CO alarms detect this poisonous gas and provide early warning.